 Central Texas, like other areas of the State, is susceptible to drought conditions.
-Jonah Water Special Utility District ("Jonah") provides water to the District in amounts sufficient to service the residents of the District; however, if the District experiences drought conditions, water usage and rates could be impacted.
+The City of Georgetown provides water to the residents of the District; however, if the District experiences drought conditions, water usage and rates could be impacted.

 LOCATION MAP